Posted by Travel Admin

 So if you are victim of crime and lose your identification, go immediately to the local law enforcement station and file a report.
-Most of the time, you will be allowed to travel if you have gone to your local police or sheriff station and made a a report.
+Most of the time, you will be allowed to travel if you have gone to your local police or sheriff station and made a report.
 Bring a copy of the report with you to the airport to show both airport and TSA check-in personnel.
 Possession of a police report will help prove your case why you do not have possession of valid identification.
 However, even if you don’t have one, the Transportation Security Administration can verify your identity other ways besides a driver’s license.
 If possible, try to obtain an old expired identification card, or some other type of identification card that has your picture on it and may be verified.
 Remember, government issued IDs that are expired are not valid, but may help identify you in this unique situation.

-Here’s Some Advice to Get Access to Your Identification in Case it is Lost or Stolen
+How to Access to Your Identification in Case it is Lost or Stolen

 1. Have ID numbers and photos of ID’s and anything else of value in your wallet like credit cards available.
 2. You can travel with copies (as long as those don’t lost) 3.
 Keep some information on-line where you can retrieve it , or call a family member who can email or fax copies to you in the event of an emergency.